Fall in love with tiny modern camping in Texas near Houston …and bring your pets!

 Someone had a brilliant idea to place 40 tiny cabins on wheels in the deep woods of the Brazos Valley in Navasota, TX.
-It’s the newest Outpost of the Getaway family and is only one hour southeast of Houston and about three hours from Dallas.
+It’s the newest Outpost of the Getaway family, only one hour southeast of Houston and about three hours from Dallas.
 Grab a drink and read all about our family camping adventure, and fall in love with tiny modern camping in Texas as we have.
 Be sure to scroll down for a $25 discount on your next camping experience with Getaway using my link and promo code.

 This post contains some affiliate links.
 That means if you click on my link and buy something, MTR will earn a small commission from the advertiser at no additional cost to you.